Sienci-Labs/Resources/gsender/gs-additional-features.md

 1. **Code** You can enter your own macros before and after the tool change with this strategy selected.
 ![](/_images/_gsender/_features/gs_fe_tool-change-code.jpg){.aligncenter .size-medium}

 If you want to skip how gSender handles tool changes, you can toggle **Passthrough** on the Tool Change settings page.
-This will send the toolchange line in your g-code as is.
+This will send the tool change line in your g-code as is.
 Your firmware must be able to handle both M6 and T commands.

 ![](/_images/_gsender/_features/gs_fe_tool-change-passthrough.jpg){.aligncenter .size-medium}